gn0mesort/op/README.md

 ```

 Configuration files are loaded by `require()` in `op` so they must be valid requirable files (Node modules or JSON files).

+## Writing Commands and Plugins

+When commands are loaded by the `op` executable script there's no need to load the library in each module.
+Instead the library is made available as a global value called `OP`.
+To retrieve the underlying `discord.js` library you may reference `OP.Discord`.
+For examples check out the `examples/` directory.

 ## Library Usage